-Bribe a foreign public official in order to obtain or retain business or an advantage in the conduct of business; and
+Bribe a foreign public official to obtain or retain business or an advantage in the conduct of business; and

 Fail to prevent bribery on behalf of a commercial organisation.
-The maximum sentence for bribery committed by an individual is 10 years imprisonment.
+The maximum sentence for bribery committed by an individual is ten years imprisonment.

 A breach of this policy by an employee, agent, sub-contractor or supplier could result in the company breaching the Act.
 An offence under the Act can result in the Company being fined and would cause F3GROUP’s good reputation to be diminished.

 Bribery is an act whereby someone is encouraged to perform their job or activities improperly.
 Therefore, any financial or other advantage offered to a person to encourage them to do something they would not ordinarily do is an act of bribery.
-The key test is whether the advantage provided has changed or was intended to change the way in which the recipient has carried out their job.
+The key test is whether the advantage provided has changed or was intended to change how the recipient has carried out their job.

-Bribery can occur in the construction industry at a number of stages; it can occur when tendering for sub-contractors when appointing agents or appointing service providers or suppliers.
-It can also arise when agents are carrying out their duties on the company’s behalf.
+Bribery can occur in the construction industry at several stages; it can occur when tendering for sub-contractors when appointing agents or appointing service providers or suppliers.
+It can also arise when agents carry out their duties on the company’s behalf.

 It can occur in the form of facilitation payments, charitable donations, political contributions, inspection fees and even payments for licences or permits.

-Generally, reasonable hospitality is not considered to be bribery and the Bribery Act is not designed to prevent corporate hospitality, which is a widely accepted method of generating new business and maintaining good relations with existing business partners.
-However, lavish gifts or hospitality may be considered to be bribes if they are excessive under the circumstances and intended to influence the decision of the recipient.
+Generally, reasonable hospitality is not considered bribery, and the Bribery Act is not designed to prevent corporate hospitality, which is a widely accepted method of generating new business and maintaining good relations with existing business partners.
+However, lavish gifts or hospitality may be considered bribes if they are excessive under the circumstances and intended to influence the recipient's decision.